 Grade Description Action 100 Assignment was satisfactory.
 Submitted on time.
 No further action is necessary.
 75 Assignment was satisfactory.
 Submitted late.
 No further action may be necessary.
 If you have multiple late assignments, you may need to submit make-up assignments to earn a passing grade in the course.
 50 Assignment was unsatisfactory.
 Submitted on time.
-Check the feedback, revise the assignment, and resubmit it by December 11.
+Check the feedback, revise the assignment, and resubmit it by December 10.
+If your resubmission is satisfactory, I will change your grade to 100.
 25 Assignment was unsatisfactory.
 Submitted late.
-Check the feedback, revise the assignment, and resubmit it by December 11.
+Check the feedback, revise the assignment, and resubmit it by December 10.
+If your resubmission is satisfactory, I will change your grade to 75.
 If you have multiple late assignments, you may need to submit make-up assignments to earn a passing grade in the course.
 0 Assignment had not been submitted when I posted the grades.
-Submit the assignment by December 11.
+Submit the assignment by December 10.
+If your submission is satisfactory, I will change your grade to 75.
 I have not yet posted grades for the assignment.
 Please be patient.
 I try to grade the assignments within 1 week of the due date.
 Sometimes I fall behind.